-Many of our Samtec blogs focus on high-speed, high-bandwidth, cutting-edge connector applications.
+Many of our Samtec blogs focus on high-speed, high-bandwidth, cutting-edge connector applications rather than simple board stacking connectors.
 This makes sense because Signal Integrity is a critical issue for many of our customers, and because it’s a more flashy, attention-grabbing, sexy topic.
 And yes, I did just use the word “sexy” to describe a connector application.
 And yes, I do need a vacation …

-Having said that, two-piece, standard pitch (2.54, 2.00, 1.27 mm centerline), pin-and-socket connector systems are one of our biggest selling product categories.
+Having said that, two-piece, standard pitch (2.54, 2.00, 1.27 mm centerline), pin-and-socket board stacking connectors are one of our biggest selling product categories.
 We call these “Flexible Stacking” products, and they are used by just about every type of customer known to Samtec: industrial, telecom, Datacom, medical, computers and peripherals, instrumentation, test and measurement, mil/aero, and automotive, among others.

 Flex Stacking (that’s what the in-crowd at Samtec calls “Flexible Stacking”) is most popular among our industrial customers.
-Common applications include factory automation, embedded computing, robotics, monitoring, vision systems, measurement, metering, motion and process controls, safety and security, to name a few.
+Common applications for board stacking connectors include factory automation, embedded computing, robotics, monitoring, vision systems, measurement, metering, motion and process controls, safety and security, to name a few.

 Here are five important things to know about Samtec Flex Stacking connectors that make them great for industrial applications.
 But thinking it through, these things make them great for any application.